fhildeb/lukso-node-guide/1-hardware-build/03-network-stats.md

 - **Download speed**: A minimum download speed of `10-15 Mbps` is recommended, with higher rates being more desirable for faster blockchain synchronization and data transfer.
 I got a fiber connection at home locked at _100 Mbps_, which is enough for my needs.
 - **Upload speed**: A minimum upload speed of `2-4 Mbps` is suggested to ensure your attestations and proposals can be sent to the network quickly.
 With my fiber connection at home, I get around _70 Mbps_.
-- **Latency**: A low-latency connection below `30-100 ms` is ideal for ensuring timely participation in the consensus process and increasing the chances of rewards.
+- **Latency**: A low-latency connection below `30-100 ms` is ideal for guaranteeing timely participation in the consensus process and reducing the risk of missing attestations or proposals.
+While the block time of 12 seconds defines the average time for new block proposals, having good latency remains important for timely synchronization, data propagation, and network participation.
 I usually get a latency below _15 ms_ on my end.

 Based on research within the community, the node itself will fetch similar network traffic amounts when running as validator fullnode: The archive nodes will get similar numbers but store data more consistently and in more detail.